- Academic Affairs

 Intellectual Property Use in a Service Center

-Patents - Patents give an inventor(s) the exclusive right to practice their invention.
+Patents: Patents give an inventor(s) the exclusive right to practice their invention.
 Others cannot freely practice a patented invention without permission from the patentee.
-Patents cover devices, formulas, tools, methods, compounds, all of which must have a defined utility.
+Patents cover devices, formulas, tools, methods, and compounds, all of which must have a defined utility.
 A patent term extends for 20 years.

-Trademark - A trademark is a word, phrase, or logo that identifies a product, a service, or the person or company that offers a product or service to the public.
-To prevent others from using a trademark, registration with the U.S. PTO must be made.
+Trademark: A trademark is a word, phrase, or logo that identifies a product, a service, or the person or company that offers a product or service to the public.
+To prevent others from using a trademark, registration with the U.S. Patent and Trademark Office must be made.
 Trademark protection can be extended indefinitely provided that the trademark is used and the registration is renewed every five years.

 Use of Patents, Copyrights or Trademarks in a Service Center